AgentOps-AI/agentops/README.md

 Build your next agent with benchmarks, observability, and replay analytics.
 AgentOps is the toolkit for evaluating and developing robust and reliable AI agents.

-Agentops is still in closed alpha.
+AgentOps is still in closed alpha.
 You can sign up for an API key [here](https://forms.gle/mFAP4XEoaiKXb2Xh9).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![PyPI - Version](https://img.shields.io/pypi/v/agentops)